herclogon/mov2gif/README.md

-# Convert any video file to animated GIF
+# Convert any video file into animated GIF

 ## Installation